Martinmbiro/Martian/README.md

 # Martian
- A simple game app that mimicks a game, which takes the user through an adventure in planet Mars
+A simple app built using simple Java classes, that mimicks a game.
+The user through an adventure in planet Mars.
+This was the second app I built on Android.